 Try Aspiration’s ethical credit card

-Aspiration could be the solution to your ethical banking needs.
+Aspiration could be the solution to your ethical finance needs.
 As a B Corp certified online financial platform, we take a socially conscious and environmentally-friendly approach to finance.

-More recently, we developed the Aspiration Zero credit card.
-The Zero credit card is one of the most ethical credit card options available on the market today.
-We will plant a tree each time our customers make a purchase with their cards, which helps reduce the amount of Co2 in Earth’s atmosphere.
+We believe the Aspiration Zero credit card is one of the most ethical credit card options available on the market today.
+We will plant a tree each time our customers make a purchase with their cards, and let you round up to plant one too, which helps reduce the amount of Co2 in Earth’s atmosphere.

-Furthermore, we pledge to not use any of our customers’ Spend & Save deposits to fund fossil fuel projects that destroy our planet.
+Furthermore, we pledge to not use any of our customers’ Spend & Save deposits or Zero fees to fund fossil fuel projects that destroy our planet.
 We prefer to create a more sustainable future by donating a percentage of our earnings to environmental conservation projects.